imperador/chromefy/README.md

 # Project Croissant
 Transforming Chromium to Chrome

+** This fork is edited for MacBook which enables the bcm43xx and trackpad **

 You can find us at the Telegram Group: https://t.me/chromeosforpc
    > Please, ask your questions at the group and don't PM the admins. :)